eeditiones/e-editiones-website/posts/tei-publisher-9.md

 coverImage: nine-3095449_640.jpg
 coverImageCredits: null
 ---
 > Version 9 has seen a major rework of the annotation facilities and introduces local authority registers for people, places and organizations.
-There have been small but powerful improvements to facets, numerous minor fixes and extensions to client-side URL routing, and – last but not least – added support for IIIF manifests.
+There have been small but powerful improvements to facets, extensions to client-side URL routing, numerous minor fixes and – last but not least – added support for IIIF manifests.

 ![Redesigned annotation editor with local register](/img/publisher-9-annotations.png)

 # IIIF manifests

 As showcased in the [Shakespeare sample](https://tei-publisher.com/exist/apps/tei-publisher/test/F-rom.xml) and app, TEI Publisher now supports generating IIIF presentation manifests and displaying them alongside the text.
 A presentation manifest combines a set of images together with metadata, so instead of displaying single facsimiles via the IIIF image service, we have a standardized description of all the images associated with a resource.
-While there are external tools for creating IIIF manifests, we can easily auto-generate them from the TEI header and page breaks as long as those have `@facs` attributes from which the image service links can be determined.
-This is demoed by the Shakespeare sample but should work with any other TEI meeting the requirements.
+While there are external tools for creating IIIF manifests, we can easily auto-generate them from the TEI header and page beginnings as long as those have `@facs` attributes from which the image service links can be determined.
+This is demonstrated in the Shakespeare sample but should work with any other TEI meeting the requirements.

 ![IIIF presentation manifest viewer](/img/publisher-9-iiif.png)

-The manifest viewer provided by TEI Publisher components is based on the excellent [tify](https://tify.rocks/) project and integrates it into publisher's chain of events.
+The manifest viewer provided by TEI Publisher components is based on the excellent [tify](https://tify.rocks/) project and integrates it into Publisher's chain of events.
 This way, text and image view communicate to each other, which means that if you navigate to the next page/image in either of the two, the other reacts accordingly.

 # Client-side URL routing